chaitu2201/Docker-course/README.md

 In simple words, you can understand as containerization is a concept or technology and Docker Implements Containerization.

+Docker is a set of platform as a service that uses OS level virtualization where as VMware uses Hardware level Virtualization.

+Note: Docker was relased in Mar 2013 developed by solomon Hykes and Sebastain Patel.

 ## Docker Architecture ?

 ![image](https://github.com/user-attachments/assets/5445f545-a2bb-43c0-9491-a0903af5d82c)